pabloes/decentraland-browser/README.md

 - **Decentraland Link detection** Detects Decentraland places links and offer teleport

-## How to add in you scene using SDK-7
+## How to add in your scene using SDK-7
 First install the npm library in your scene folder
 ```
 npm install @zeroxwork/decentraland-browser-client